- A1 Essential: Learn the 3 verb groups (-ar, -er, -ir) and their conjugation patterns

 Step 1: Remove the Infinitive Ending

-Take off -ar, -er, or -ir from the infinitive verb to find the stem:
+Take off -ar, -er, or -ir to find the stem:

 Step 2: Add the Correct Ending

-Choose the ending that matches the subject person:
+Choose the ending that matches the subject (see tables below for examples):

 Step 3: Put It Together